Late Victorian Holocausts: Reception

 This book won the World History Association Book Prize in 2002.
 It was also featured in the Los Angeles Times Best Books of 2001 list.

 In his book Apocalypse Then, Nobel laureate Amartya Sen, while generally approving the historical presentation of facts, argued that Davis' conclusions were overly reductive.
 In response to Davis' approval of Karl Polanyi's hypothesis that "Indian masses in the second half of the 19th century ... perished in large numbers because the Indian village community had been demolished", Sen retorts that "this is an enormous exaggeration.
 In exploding one myth, we have to be careful not to fall for another"; however,it is an illustrative book of the disastrous consequences of fierce economic inequality combined with a drastic imbalance of political voice and power.
 The late-Victorian tragedies exemplify a wider problem of human insecurity and vulnerability ultimately related to economic disparity and political disempowerment.
 The relevance of this highly informative book goes well beyond its immediate historical focus.

+In a review essay, historian Alexander Morrison described Davis' "ignorance of Indian history" as "profound" and criticized him for sentimentalizing the pre-Raj economic regime and the supposed benevolence of Indian rulers toward their peasant subjects.
+Tirthankar Roy likewise criticized Davis, noting that just because famines were better documented in the Raj did not necessarily mean that they became more frequent under the British and that, in fact, excess mortality was reduced by 1915.